udaykumarbhanu/problem-n-solution/README.md

 # Bio
 Hi Viewers,
 This is  Uday.
-I am a Software Engineer, working with Cisco System India Pvt.
-Ltd. Before Cisco, I was working with Fidelity Investments India Pvt.
+I am a Software Engineer at Cisco System India Pvt.
+Ltd. Before Cisco, I worked with Fidelity Investments India Pvt.

 This is my Data Structure and Algorithm practice repository.